Senate Republicans abandon last-ditch Obamacare repeal effort

-WASHINGTON — Short on votes and time, Senate Majority Leader Mitch McConnell is moving on from health care for now.
+WASHINGTON — Short on votes and time, Senate Majority Leader Mitch McConnell is moving on from health care for now and turning his conference's attention to its next big legislative priority: tax reform.

+Abandoning health care is a major disappointment for a party that has campaigned on the issue for three election cycles and made it its top legislative priority after gaining control of the White House in January.
+Republicans, in need of a major legislative victory, are now placing their emphasis on the urgency of passing tax reform.

-Republican senators decided during their weekly conference lunch on Tuesday to not take a vote on a measure that was sure to go down in defeat with three senators explicitly against it and others wavering.
+Republican senators decided during their weekly conference lunch on Tuesday to avoid a public defeat and not put a health care measure that was a sure loser up for a vote, with three GOP senators explicitly against it and others wavering.

-“The decision was a joint one between Lindsey and Bill and the other two sponsors and also the leader that if the votes are not there, not to have the vote, but not to give up,” said Sen. Pat Roberts of Kansas, after leaving the lunch, referring to the latest health care bill’s co-sponsors, Sens.
-Lindsey Graham of South Carolina and Bill Cassidy of Louisiana.
+"We’ve made the decision that, since we don’t have the votes, we are going to postpone the vote," said Sen. Bill Cassidy of Louisiana, the co-author with Sen. Lindsay Graham of South Carolina of the bill that represented Republicans' latest attempt to repeal the Affordable Care Act.
+"Am I disappointed?
+Absolutely."

 With no Democrats supporting the repeal of Obamacare, Senate Republicans could afford to lose the support of only two of their 52 members and still pass the bill.
 On Monday evening, Sen. Susan Collins of Maine became the third GOP senator to publicly oppose the measure, delivering a fatal blow to what was already a last-ditch effort.
 Sens.
 Rand Paul of Kentucky and John McCain of Arizona had previously said that they were against the measure.

-The Graham-Cassidy legislation was the latest version of a series of efforts to partially repeal and replace the Affordable Care Act, but none were able to find the 50 votes needed to pass.
+The Graham-Cassidy legislation was the latest version in a series of efforts to partially repeal and replace the Affordable Care Act, but none were able to find the 50 votes needed to pass.

 The Senate only has until Sept.
 30 before the legislative vehicle known as reconciliation expires; under reconciliation, a simple majority of 50 votes is needed to pass legislation instead of the usual 60.